evolvingstuff/vdw2/content/posts/cluster-and-migraine-headache-treatment-protocol.md

 │   │   ├── TextNode
 │   │   │   full_match: `VitaminDWiki - `
 │   │   │   inner_content: `VitaminDWiki - `
-│   │   ├── LocalLinkNode
+│   │   ├── AliasedLocalLinkNode
 │   │   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need| Using this protocol will probably also reduce the risk of many 56+ other health problems ))`
-│   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need| Using this protocol will probably also reduce the risk of many 56+ other health problems `
+│   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|Using this protocol will probably also reduce the risk of many 56+ other health problems`
-│   │   │   page: `One pill every two weeks gives you all the vitamin D most adults need| Using this protocol will probably also reduce the risk of many 56+ other health problems `
-│   │   │   children:
+│   │   │   page: `One pill every two weeks gives you all the vitamin D most adults need` │   │   │   children:
 │   │   │   ├── TextNode
-│   │   │   │   full_match: `One pill every two weeks gives you all the vitamin D most adults need| Using this protocol will probably also reduce the risk of many 56+ other health problems `
+│   │   │   │   full_match: `One pill every two weeks gives you all the vitamin D most adults need|Using this protocol will probably also reduce the risk of many 56+ other health problems`
-│   │   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need| Using this protocol will probably also reduce the risk of many 56+ other health problems `
+│   │   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|Using this protocol will probably also reduce the risk of many 56+ other health problems`
 │   │   ├── TextNode
 │   │   │   full_match: `:`
 │   │   │   inner_content: `:`├── TextNode